Stockton Helffrich: Career with NBC

 His initiative in organizing and composing this early guidebook brought him to the attention of corporate management.
 Within six months, Helffrich received a raise in pay and the title of script reader, joining the script division under NBC radio's Continuity Acceptance Department directed by Janet MacRorie and later Clarence L. Menser.

 From 1948- 1960, sex in television programming became a fear of the general public.
 Helffrich, Chief censor of NBC-TV, said that he felt a conflict between providing emotional security about the difficult subject of sexuality and supplying information.
-In the late 40s, early 50s, a wave of homophobia took place.
+In the late 40s and early 50s, a wave of homophobia took place.
 During this time, Helffrich held a policy of "careful avoidance" of homoerotic themes.
-By the mid 60s, the gay industry involvement could no longer be hidden from television, and made its way onto the big screen.
+By the mid 60s, the gay industry's involvement could no longer be hidden from television, and made its way onto the big screen.
 Censorship of the female body was another point of heated discussion that Helffrich had to face in the early 50s, pulling many different instances of female cleavage from television.
 This case was called the "NBC-TV's Cleavage Control".

 As early as 1948, Helffrich wrote his concern over violence portrayed on television.
 He felt a concern towards sensitive topics such as killings and suicide.
-He felt it was highly suggestible to any viewer.
+He felt it was highly suggestive to any viewer.
 He decided that the network's program department should avoid similar themes of suicide methods.

 Helffrich played a remarkable role for NBC-TV when it came to the area of race on early television.
 As head of the Continuity Acceptance Department, he ordered cuts from all Hollywood films and cartoons that held mocking stereotypes of African Americans.
 He banned any production that represented different races in any way known to be offensive.
 As well, he edited all racist songs from TV programs.

 Later life

 Throughout his time with NBC, Helffrich grew into a progressive activist.
-After twenty-seven years at NBC-TV, Helffrich resigned in 1960 to take a position with the national Association of Broadcasters Code Authority office in New York City, which he held for twenty years.
+After twenty-seven years at NBC-TV, Helffrich resigned in 1960 to take a position with the National Association of Broadcasters Code Authority office in New York City, which he held for twenty years.
 There, he acted as a super censor, heading up a clearinghouse that decided local and network standards and practices.
 He married Dolores Faerber, and had a son named Richard in 1942 and two daughters named Carla and Jackie Austin.
 Helffrich retired at age sixty-nine in 1980, and died on February 2, 1997.